 A summary of the analytical results for the groundwater samples collected during the CAP-Part A site investigation at the site is presented in Table II-4.
 Laboratory data sheets for these samples and the project QCSR are presented in Appendices C-2 and C-3 of this report.
 Figure II-4 illustrates the site investigation borehole locations and corresponding analytical results for groundwater samples collected at each location.

-The site investigation groundwater sample analytical results were compared to Maximum Contaminant Levels (MCLs) for Safe Drinking Water.
-No BTEX or PAH compounds were detected in the groundwater at the site.
-Based on an evaluation of the site investigation analytical data, the groundwater is not contaminated.
+Groundwater sample analytical results were compared to Maximum Contaminant Levels (MCLs) for Safe Drinking Water.
+No groundwater samples were collected during tank removal activities.